mario83/CustomCreateAccount/README.md

 # Custom Create Account

-Two Simple Liferay module for override CreateAccountMVCActionCommand to add user to relative Organization.
+Two Simple Liferay modules for override the CreateAccountMVCActionCommand to add user to relative Organization.

-login-fragment is a OSGi Fragment Module to export private com.liferay.login.web package and create_account.jsp hook. liferay-challenge is a OSGi module with an activator for create Organizations and a Organization Custom Field on deploy, also implement CustomCreateAccountMVCActionCommand for override CustomCreateAccountMVCActionCommand.
+login-fragment is a OSGi Fragment Module to export private com.liferay.login.web package and a hook for create_account.jsp. liferay-challenge is a OSGi module with an activator for create Organizations and a Organization Custom Field on deploy, also implement CustomCreateAccountMVCActionCommand for override CustomCreateAccountMVCActionCommand.

+In portlet.properties file are configurated two Organizzation (ITALY and IRELAND), the registration code is registration-italy and registration-ireland

 ### Technologies used
+ - Liferay 7
  - Java 8
  - Gradle
  - OSGi